 Frequently Asked Questions

-How will the Practice Review Program work?
+How does the Practice Review Program work?

-With the new program, pharmacy managers and pharmacy professionals will receive advance notice of a Practice Review and will know what will be reviewed.
+Pharmacy Managers and pharmacy professionals will receive advance notice of a Practice Review and will know what will be reviewed.
 Pharmacy managers and professionals will also receive their results once the review is completed.

 How will scheduling work?